jbrak/Flask_Practice/README.md

 # Flask_Practice

-Repository about Experementing with the Flask web-framwork.
+Repository about Experimenting with the Flask Web-Framework.

 ## Tutorials: